 "It is good grain," said old Pierrot, which the good God has ripened.
-See When Armelle was seven years old, he what he has hidden in the sheaf-a bird cots.
-See master, we have made her a bed of fresh straw, just as Our Lady did for her little Jesus."
-Patriarche could not understand a word of all this, till a pretty little pale face methis wondering eyes as Pierrot's sickle cut the bands, and the golden ears fell in a shower at Armelle's feet.
-The good farmer's eyes were wet. : Poor litthe lark" he said, "did you make a nest in the corn ?"
-"I was gleaning," answered the little ome; "and I fell asleep; and it was Pierrot----?
-"Pierrot is a clever fellow," returned Jean, with a kind smile.
+See When Armelle was seven years old, he what he has hidden in the sheaf-a bird the poor child; but the thing that she roots.
+See master, we have made most missed was hearing Chantefleur her a bed of fresh straw, just as Our Lady did for her little Jesus."
+Patriarche could not understand a word of all this, till a pretty little pale face met his wondering eyes as Pierrot's sickle cut the bands, and the golden ears fell in a shower at Armelle's feet.
+The good farmer's eyes were wet. :'Poor little lark" he said, "did you make a nest in the corn ?"
+"I was gleaning," answered the little one; "and I fell asleep; and it was Pier- "Pierrot is a clever fellow," returned Jean, with a kind smile.
 "You shall have the harvest-home sheaf, my child.
 When God gives abundantly, our hands must be open like His, But your father?"
 "He is married again, to La Gervaise."
 "Good Heavens!
 And you are turned out of doors?"
 "I am sure father would have kept me; "But he is afraid of La Gervaise.
 I see -a woman like that!
-What a shame! what a sin-...
-Patriarche broke off abruptly, then, at sign from him, Armelle was lifted into the high wagon: the two lads led the horses, and he himself followed slowly and thoughtfully.
-It was a pretty, yet a sad sight; the ittle thing, with her bare feet crossed, sitting smiling on her golden throne, crowned with flowers and innocence.
-As soon as they reached the farm, Jean Patriarche took his wife's hand, and saying, "I want to speak to you," led her Armelle went up to her father and into the family sanctuary, the inner "Wife," he said, "I do not want to give you a command: I do not even ask you want to say this: we have a wound deep "Give it her," muttered Daniel, "I can down in our hearts; let us move the good God to cure it by doing a good ac-The woman drew it off and threw it tion.
+What a shame! what a sin-,' Patriarche broke off abruptly, then, at a sign from him, Armelle was lifted into the high wagen: the two lads led the horses, and he himself followed slowly It was a pretty, yet a sad sight; the little thing, with her bare feet crossed, sitting smiling on her golden throne, Over Carroll, Beadle & Co's. crowned with flowers and innocence.
+As soon as they reached the farm, Jean Patriarche took his wife's hand, and saying, "I want to speak to you," led her Armelle went up to her father and into the family sanctuary, the inner placed it on the fitiger of La Gervaise. you a command; I do not even ask you The child had noticed what seemed to her to do what I wish for my sake; I only want to say this: we have a wound deep "Give it her," muttered Daniel, "I can down in our hearts; let us move the good God to cure it by doing a good ac-The woman drew it off and threw it tion.
 The straw-cutter is going from rudely on the ground.
 Armelle picked it bad to worse.
-The house where La Gerup, kissed it, fastened it to her mother's veise is mistress is no fit home for Arrosary, and then said slowly and sorrow-melle.
+The house where La Gerup, kissed it, fastened it to her mother's vaise is mistress is no fit home for Armelle.
 Last night she slept on her mother's grave and the angels watched over her.
-Where can she sleep to-night?
-"Stop here," he said, "and I promist where can she go to morrow?
-Our men, who found her sleeping by the sheaf, But La Gervaise rose, and facing him brought her to me like adove in its nest; (To be continued.)
+Where can she sieep to-night? where can she go to morrow?
+Our men, who found her sleeping by the sheaf, brought her to me like a dove in its nest; (To be continued.)
 French Protestants Distressed.

-The "Matin," one of the Liberal journals of Paris, has published an article deploring the way in which the youth of France are deserting the State University The Dominican Fathers are establishing a school of Oriental language and Scriptural studies at Jerusalem.
-UESTICAL WHICH IS THE MOST DESIRABLE PART OF ROCHESTER?
+The "Matin," one of the Liberal journals of Paris, has published an article deploring the way in which the youth of ties and colleges.
+The Dominican Fathers are establishing a school of Oriental language and Scriptural studies at Jerusalem.
+OUESTIONI MOST DESIRABLE PART OF ROCHESTER?

-Lake View Hill between Lake Avenue and the New Boulevard is the coming Section for Residences REDULKY GILDS GKK The MOST ELEVATED LOTS in the City.
+Lake View Hill between Lake Avenue and the New Boulevard is the coming

+Section for

+Residences

+AND SOLID YALUES.